-My photographs have been shown at the Iziko Museum in Cape Town and exhibitions in the US, South Africa, and Europe.
-My work has been recognized by a number of awards including first prize in the IUCN Terre Sauvage Save Our Species photo report, runner-up in Nature’s Best Photography Africa landscapes, first prize in BirdLife’s Wetlands of Life competition, both the Sunday Times Travel and Wildlife Photographer of the Month awards, and several awards from the South African Agency for Science and Technology Advancement’s Young Science Communicators and Science Lens competitions.
+My photographs have been shown at the Science Museum in London, the Iziko Museum in Cape Town and exhibitions in the US, South Africa, and Europe.
+I’m honored to have won a number of awards for my work including overall winner of the Royal Photographic Society’s Science Photographer of the Year (2019), first prize in Wilderness Safaris’ Photographic Competition in the Conserving Africa’s Wilderness category (2019), first prize in the IUCN Terre Sauvage Save Our Species photo report (2015), third prize in their Nature Image Awards telephoto category (2017), third prize in the Royal Photographic Society’s International Images for Science (2017), runner-up in Nature’s Best Photography Africa landscapes (2016), first prize in BirdLife’s Wetlands of Life competition (2015), both the Sunday Times Travel and Wildlife Photographer of the Month awards (2015), and several awards from the South African Agency for Science and Technology Advancement’s Young Science Communicators and Science Lens competitions (2013, 2014, 2015, 2017).

 I grew up in Kansas, studied physics and biology at MIT, and completed an MSc and PhD in conservation ecology in Pretoria, South Africa.
 My scientific work has been published in a number of books and journals.